ltelab/disdrodb/docs/source/contribute_data.rst

         parallel=True,
     )

-When the script finishes, check that the content in the ``test_base_dir`` directory is what you expected to be.
+When the script finishes, check that the content in the ``test_data_archive_dir`` directory is what you expected to be.

 If everything looks as expected ... congratulations, you made it !!!

 Your Pull Requests will be merged as soon as a DISDRODB maintainer can check your work, and the data and reader will be available to the DISDRODB community.